bombchus/z64-music-wiki/docs/advanced/adsr/envelopes.md

     ![](../../assets/images/adsr/adsr-release-dark.png#only-dark){ align=left width=365 .on-glb }

     !!! outline
-        **Release** refers to the time it takes from when a key is released to the sound of a sample going from sustain amplitude to return to zero amplitude.
+        <span style="color:#ae5eeb;"><b>Release</b></span> refers to the time it takes from when a key is released to the sound of a sample going from sustain amplitude to return to zero amplitude.
 The longer the release is the longer it will take for the sound to fade out from the sustained amplitude to zero amplitude.

 === "Hold"